aws-samples/aws-sdk-js-v3-workshop/packages/frontend/README.md

 ### Separate chunks using code splitting with React.lazy

-- We now import client and specific commands in v3, and can make use of code splitting with React.lazy
+- We now import client and specific commands in v3, and can make use of code splitting with React.lazy().
-- React.lazy currently doesn't support named exports ([docs](https://reactjs.org/docs/code-splitting.html#named-exports)).
-So, we'll have to do default export on components being lazily loaded.
+- React.lazy currently [doesn't support named exports](https://reactjs.org/docs/code-splitting.html#named-exports).
+So, we need to default export components being lazily loaded.

-  - For example, make the following change in [CreateNote.tsx](./src/content/CreateNote.tsx)
+  - For example, make the following change in [CreateNote.tsx](./src/content/CreateNote.tsx):

   ```diff
     );